ihsaanabrahams/zenlist/README.md

 ## 🎯 The Philosophy

-In a world of endless notifications and sprawling task lists, it's easy to feel overwhelmed and scattered. **FocusList 6** was built on a simple principle: **Limit to Focus.**
+In a world of endless notifications and sprawling task lists, it's easy to feel overwhelmed and scattered. **zenlist** was built on a simple principle: **Limit to Focus.**

-Instead of staring at a daunting list of 50+ items, you are challenged to choose **only 6 tasks** for the day.
+Instead of staring at a daunting list of 50+ items, you are challenged to choose **only 5 tasks** for the day or per session.
 This constraint forces you to prioritize the most impactful actions, reducing decision fatigue and helping you channel your energy into meaningful progress.

 It's not about doing less; it's about doing what matters, better.

 > Research shows that our brains can only hold about 4-7 items in working memory at once.
-By limiting your daily tasks to 6, you're working with your brain's natural capacity, not against it.
+By limiting your daily tasks to 5, you're working with your brain's natural capacity, not against it.

 ---